This topic describes how to view and manage apps and service instances with Apps Manager.

 Click Run.

 In the Tasks tab, click Enable Scheduling to bind the Scheduler service to your app.
-For more about Scheduler, see Scheduling Jobs in the Scheduler documentation.
+For more about Scheduler, see Scheduling jobs in the Scheduler documentation.

 To schedule a task:

-Navigate to the app Overview page.
+Go to the app Overview page.

 Click Create Job to schedule a task.